Updated August 16, 2026 · Routes Open

 NH58 from Joshimath to Badrinath is a well-maintained NHAI highway in most sections.
 The Joshimath land subsidence crisis (2023) affected the town but the highway through and beyond is stable.
 Regular monitoring by Joshimath Disaster Management Authority.
 Road from Vishnuprayag onwards follows the Alaknanda gorge — spectacular but narrow in sections.

 ⚠️ Caution: Joshimath subsidence: as of 2026, the situation in Joshimath town is stable but monitored.
 The highway through Joshimath is open and functional.
 The area near Niti Valley and some old residential sections remain restricted.
+Separately, debris blocked the highway near Helang on August 6, 2026 and the Chamoli administration asked people to avoid the stretch until it was cleared — Helang, Patalganga, Tangni, Lambagad and Pipalkoti are the recurring boulder-fall points in heavy rain.

 💡 Tip: From Mana Village (3km beyond Badrinath temple, 3,219m), the road ends at the Indo-Tibet border.
 This is the highest accessible point by road on the Char Dham circuit.
 A short walk gives you views of the Saraswati river source.